 Our trip starts in Amsterdam with the Stedlijk museum of modern art Then we hit the biggest one Rijkstadt for the classic Dutch masters the dear Van Gogh and finally we visited Anne Frank's house.

 Amsterdam is the place to go when you want to pick up a few more of the classic paintings you may have missed in other places.
 And I had an extra one I was very curious to see in person

 I’ll grant you your own taste in art.
 But this chick has captured me.
 It’s called Lady with a Brain and Marie Lessnig has even more entrancing art in the museum.
 One of my tricks when I visit museums is find books in the gift shop then order them from Amazon.
 Which I did.
 My book on Lessnig

 will be waiting for me when I get home and I don’t have to schlepp it in my suitcase through the next two weeks.

 The Lady with a Brain is one of those paintings that just reaches out and grabs you and won’t let go.
-Is it on my friend’s page when her son came to Amsterdam earlier this summer.
+It's been on my friend Debbie's Facebook page since her son came to Amsterdam earlier this summer.
 He even brought her home a postcard.
 The minute I saw this painting I knew I had to see it in person when I had the chance.
 And here I was.
 She did not disappoint.